University of Florida Homepage

 Program Overview

-The Department of Psychology offers the 90 credit Ph.D. in Psychology and the 90 credit Ph.D. in Counseling Psychology.
-For students pursuing the Ph.D. in Psychology, the department offers four specialty areas: behavior analysis, developmental, neurobehavioral and cognitive sciences, and social psychology.
-Students admitted into the PhD program in psychology (but not the PhD program in Counseling Psychology) may develop a co-major with another training program in the department (see our Graduate Handbook for a detailed description of this option).
-The excellence of our training program is reflected in the fact that our department is competitive in garnering federal funding for faculty, national fellowships for our students, and excellent positions for our graduates.
+The Department of Psychology offers a 90-credit Ph.D. in Psychology and a 90-credit Ph.D. in Counseling Psychology.
+For students pursuing the Ph.D. in Psychology, the department offers four specialty areas: Behavior Analysis, Behavioral and Cognitive Neuroscience, Developmental Psychology, and Social Psychology.
+Students admitted into the PhD program in Psychology (but not the PhD program in Counseling Psychology) may develop a co-major with another training program in the department (see our Graduate Handbook for a detailed description of this option).
+The excellence of our training program is reflected in the fact that our Department is competitive in garnering federal funding for faculty, national fellowships for our students, and excellent positions for our graduates.

-Nine-month teaching assistantships, with a stipend and full tuition waiver, are awarded to most first-year students.
+Nine-month teaching or research assistantships, with a stipend and full tuition waiver, are awarded to all first-year students.
 These are renewed annually, for up to five years of funding for students in good standing.
-Students may also act as research assistants on faculty contracts and grants during the academic year or the summer.
-Competitive multi-year and 12-month fellowships are available from the college, university, and the National Institutes of Health.
+Students may also work as research assistants on faculty contracts and grants during the academic year or the summer.
+Competitive multi-year and 12-month fellowships are available from the College of Liberal Arts and Sciences, the University of Florida, and the National Institutes of Health.

 The Department of Psychology does not offer a terminal masters degree, nor do we offer a distance-learning (i.e. online) doctoral program.

-Our department offers accredited training in Counseling Psychology.
 Students interested in pursuing a graduate program in Clinical Psychology should contact the Department of Clinical and Health Psychology at the University of Florida.
+Students interested in pursuing a graduate program in School Psychology or Counselor Education should contact the College of Education.